Survivor (American TV series): Video games

 The 2001 PC video game Survivor: The Interactive Game, developed by Magic Lantern and published by Infogrames, allows players to play and create characters for the game based on the Borneo or Australian Outback cast members.
 The game also includes a character creation system for making custom characters.

 Gameplay consists of choosing survivors' skills (fishing, cooking, etc.), forming alliances, developing relationships with other tribe members, and voting off competitors at tribal council.

 The game was very poorly received by critics.
 GameSpot gave the game a 'Terrible' score of 2.0 out of 10, saying "If you're harboring even a tiny urge to buy this game, please listen very carefully to this advice: Don't do it."
 Likewise, IGN gave the game a 'Painful' 2.4 out of 10, stating "It is horribly boring and repetitive.
 The graphics are weak and even the greatest Survivor fan would break the CD in two after playing it for 20 minutes."
 The game was the recipient of Game Revolution's lowest score of all time, an F−.
 An 'interactive review' was created specially for the game, and features interactive comments like "The Survival periods are about as much fun as" followed by a drop-down menu, "watching paint dry/throbbing hemorrhoids/staring at air/being buried alive."

 On November 4, 2009, it was announced that a second video game adaptation would be released for the Wii and Nintendo DS.
 The game would require players to participate in various challenges like those in the reality shows in order to win.

 Soundtracks

 Various soundtracks have been released featuring music composed by Russ Landau, including soundtracks for seasons 9 through 27 (with the exception of season 14).

 Thrill ride

 The Tiki Twirl thrill ride at California's Great America in Santa Clara, California was originally called Survivor: The Ride.
 The ride includes a rotating platform that moves along an undulating track.
 Riders can be sprayed by water guns hidden in oversized tribal masks.
 Theme elements included drums and other familiar Survivor musical accents playing in the background, Survivor memorabilia throughout the queue and other merchandise for sale in nearby gift shops.

+Film

+In June 2026, it was announced that an animated comedy film based on the series was in development at Paramount Animation, with Probst set to serve as an executive producer on the film.
+The film will center on animal contestants from across the globe as they compete for a once-in-a-lifetime chance to become the sole Survivor.